Vibrant Gujarat: 2007

-Detailed investment opportunities in different segments of focus sectors were prepared and supplemented by individual project profiles to give comprehensive information about the state.
-These focus sectors included Agro & Food Processing; Engineering, Auto & Ceramics; Biotechnology; Textiles and Apparels, Gems & Jewellery; Tourism; IT; Power, Oil & Gas; Chemicals, Petrochemicals & Pharmaceuticals; SEZ & Port-Led Development and Urban Development.
+The Government of Gujarat hosted the 2007 Vibrant Gujarat Global Investors' Summit on 12 and 13 January at Ahmedabad.
+This was the third such Summit organized by the state government with the first Summit held in 2003 and the second held in 2005.
 The Vibrant Gujarat Global Investors’ Summit 2007 event was spread over a period of 4 days.
 On 10 January 2007, a multimedia exhibition-Eternal Gandhi–on life and philosophy of Mahatma Gandhi was inaugurated at Science city, Ahmedabad.
 On 11 January, an exhibition showcasing the strengths and advantages of the various industries in Gujarat named “Gujarat Discovered” and the International Kite festival at the Sabarmati Riverfront Development site was opened.
 12 January saw the inauguration of Global Investors’ Summit at the Science city.

+Events were attended by Ratan Tata, Mukesh Ambani, Kumarmangalam Birla, Anil Ambani, and Shashi Ruia.
+Investment bids totaling more than ₹4.5 lakh crore, spanning across several industries such as ports, power, textiles, agro-processing, biotechnology, and tourism, with the potential to generate over six lakh jobs, were selected.

 2009

-The Government of Gujarat organized the 4th biennial Global Investors' Summit 2009 during 12–13 January 2009.
-Based on the theme–Gujarat Going Global and aimed at bringing together business leaders, investors, corporations, thought leaders, policy and opinion makers; the summit served as a perfect platform to understand and explore business opportunities with the State of Gujarat.
+The Government of Gujarat organized the 4th biennial Global Investors' Summit during 12–13 January 2009.
+Based on the theme 'Gujarat Going Global' and aimed at bringing together business leaders, investors, corporations, thought leaders, policy and opinion makers; the summit served as a perfect platform to understand and explore business opportunities with the State of Gujarat.